awsdocs/aws-rust-developer-guide-v1/doc_source/logging.md

 }
 ```

 When you run this code, you won't see any logging information\.
-To enable the display of logging information, use the following command which sets the log level to **debug**:
+To enable the display of logging information, use the following command, which sets the log level to **debug**:

 ```
 RUST_LOG=aws_config=debug cargo run